 We moved to NCSU in 2002, where students are bright and willing to work but on average are less well prepared than students at CMU.
 We were able to make Matter & Interactions accessible to these students by providing more support in the textbook, and this work was incorporated into the 2nd edition (2007), with further improvements in the 3rd edition (2010) and the 4th edition (2015).
 The 4th edition was the first to include explicit instruction in VPython, whereas previously this was taught only by handouts in computational labs.
 We also designed and coded a suite of questions for the WebAssign computer homework system to accompany the textbook, which is an important resource for students in large classes.
 Coverage was later extended by WebAssign and WileyPlus.

-With respect to the computational modeling activities, Ruth and some of her PER graduate students at NCSU carrried out a lot of research and development aimed at improving the computational modeling activities students carry out as part of their work in labs (which also includes experiments and group problem-solving).
+With respect to the computational modeling activities, Ruth and some of her PER graduate students at NCSU carried out a lot of research and development aimed at improving the computational modeling activities students carry out as part of their work in labs (which also includes experiments and group problem-solving).
 The new materials have proved to be a significant improvement.
 They include helpful videos on basic aspects of the VPython 3D programming environment used by students to model physical systems.
-They are included in the instructor resources available to adopters of the curriculum and are also available to other physics instructors here.
+Similar, updated materials are included in the instructor resources available to adopters of the curriculum and the original versions are available to other physics instructors here.

-The GlowScript libraries in turn are used in VPython 7 for use with true Python, in the vpython module created by John Coady and extended by Ruth Chabay and me, which is usable in Jupyter notebooks or with program launchers such as IDLE.
+The GlowScript libraries in turn are used in VPython 7 for use with true Python, in the vpython module created by John Coady and extended by Ruth Chabay and me, which is usable in Jupyter notebooks or with program launchers such as IDLE or Spyder.
 The GlowScript libraries are also used by Brian Marks in Trinkets.